-This is a question that clients hear multiple times when they come to the “stop smoking” therapy.
+This is a question that clients hear multiple times when they come to smoking cessation therapy.
 Their answer is usually a firm yes, accompanied by a suspicious look that says – why do you think I came here in the first place?
-However, it often results that this “yes” comes from a bunch of completely legitimate reasons – family, health and all other smoking inconveniences – for which the client, on a subconscious level, doesn’t really care much.
+However, it often results that this “yes” comes from a series of completely legitimate reasons – family, health and all other smoking inconveniences – for which the client, on a subconscious level, doesn’t really care much.

-Often smoking is not just an innocent habit that pulled us in when we were younger and became a highly addictive fixation over the years.
+Often, smoking is not just an innocent habit that pulled us in when we were younger and became a highly addictive fixation over the years.
 It represents those precious five minutes we manage to take for “ourselves” in a busy schedule.
-Or an analgesic for all the stress we experience in our too fast daily lives.
-Sometimes smoking is the last piece of freedom we have left since we entered the world of parenthood.
-Other times smoking is a patch on the wound left by our partner’s betray.
+Or an anaesthetic for all the stress we experience in our hectic daily lives.
+Sometimes, smoking is the last piece of freedom we have left since entering the world of parenthood.
+Other times, smoking is a patch on the wound left by our partner’s betrayal.
 Why would we give that up?

 Hypnotherapy leads us to life with less compensation.
 It helps us to establish the internal conditions to put ourselves first again.
-To step down of a racing horse that drives us towards possible burnout.
+To climb down off a racing horse that drives us towards possible burnout.
 To discover the magic of life again, lost somewhere while growing up.
-To face feelings of rejection and heel the pain of betrayal.
+To face feelings of rejection and heal the pain of betrayal.